tomaskala/python-template/README.md

 * Remove the example tests from the [test](test) directory and write your tests.

 ## TODO: Continuous integration.
-## TODO: Automatic version numbers.
+## TODO: Pre-commit hooks to format code.